- Academic Affairs

-A: We are dedicated to the UMB brand and it will always require cultivation and evaluation.
-The University has made a long-term commitment to champion our brand just as many of you have made a long-term commitment to your education, careers, and service to your community.
-Our branding campaign will evolve over time, but will never go away.
+We are dedicated to the UMB brand, and it will always require cultivation and evaluation.
+The University has made a long-term commitment to champion our brand, just as many of you have made a long-term commitment to your education, careers, and service to your community.
+Our branding campaign will evolve over time, but it will never go away.

 University of Maryland, Baltimore — founded in 1807